Croydon/conan_inquiry/README.md

 ## Acknowledgments

-* Everyone who has contributed to the [conan project](https://github.com/conan-io/conan)
+* Everyone who has contributed to the [Conan project](https://github.com/conan-io/conan)
 * Bincrafters, who have created many of the package recipes
 * @PurpleBooth for the [README template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)